smn57958/SIA_PROJECT-1/README.md

 (These details are for "MYSQL" connection)
 Default values : username: root password:test123 database name: imdb

-2. Once the connection is successfull, page will specify that the connection was successful at the very top of the page.
+2. Once the connection is successful, page will specify that the connection was successful at the very top of the page.
+If the connection was unsuccessful, it simply means that you have entered wrong details of your mysql connection.
+Unless the connection is established, you won't be able to use the website.
+So make sure you enter proper connection details and database name.

 3. Now type in the "First Name" of your favorite actor that you wish to compare with actor Kevin Bacon.
 (Example : John)